 41. The HydroCAD analysis indicates that the 30-inch diameter culvert which flows into Detention Basin #1 discharges stormwater at rates of up to 54.64 cfs.
 This exceptionally high-velocity flow will erode and disrupt the floor of the basin, and any vegetation growing.
 An energy dissipater must be designed at the outlet, to break up and disperse the flow at safe velocities.

-Response: There was a misinterpretation of the data by the reviewer whereas at the 100-yr storm event only 37.87cfs was encountered at the culvert.
-We agree that a stone lined energy dissipation mat is required has been added to the flared end section.
+Response: A stone lined energy dissipation mat has been added to the flared end section.
 Supporting calculations for the size and stone diameter have been included in the updated hydraulic calculations.